pedrocarrico/pimon/README.md

 2. redis - location of the redis socket
 3. chart - colors for each chart
 4. queues - redis list names for the series in the charts
-5. stats - configure number of slices and time period between them
+5. stats - configure number of stats and time period between them

 ## Deployment
 To deploy on your raspberry pi you just have to have ssh enabled and your keys authorized.